 How To Draw Cartoon Hands

-So you draw a great cartoon character, then you go and mess it up by trying and failing miserably to draw the hands.
+The problem of cartoon hands.
+So you draw a great cartoon character, then you go and mess it up by trying and failing miserabley to draw the hands.

 Drawing Cartoon Hands